ramellar/TagObjectsOptimization/README.md

 This forlder is an attempt to put together all of the developments done on top of these two folders in one single repository and one tool.
 In May 2024, new optimization scripts were developed to streamline the processes of running optimization and re-emulation automatically.

+** This branch contains the new framework to derive the Isolation LUTs **

 ## Install instructions
 These installation instructions are tailored for CMSSW_13_2_0_pre3, the latest version of CMSSW available as of December 2024 in the [L1T Offline](https://github.com/cms-l1t-offline/cmssw) repository.
 Since the original version used CMSSW_11, several updates have been implemented, and the entire codebase has undergone validation.

 ```bash
 cmsrel CMSSW_13_2_0_pre3